infinum/android-handbook/Dependency injection.md

 Almost every app we develop has a matching API, so we need the [Retrofit](http://square.github.io/retrofit/) service.
 Let's see how we can use ApiService with dependency injection.

-1. We need ApiService interface
+1. We need an ApiService interface.

 ```java
 	public interface ApiService {